crawsome/colinburke.github.io/tabs/donotlookdown.md

 I started tabbing it until it became an obsession for a month :)

 ## Support the Author
-Support me and my creative work at at colinburke.com
+* Support me and my creative work at at colinburke.com
-I host it here for free (lol Github pages).
-I update it here, too though.
+* The best, and most up-to-date version, and future transcriptions / alt versions will always be here.
-Please submit issues so I can make it better!
+* Please submit issues so I can make it better!

 ### The tab wants to live here
-* **I can't stop you, but* UG/other sites have a ***parasitic business model** that feeds on **tabbers' hard work** with **no tangible rewards for submitters**.
+* *I can't stop you, but* UG/other sites have a ***parasitic business model** that feeds on **tabbers' hard work** with **no tangible rewards for submitters**.
-* The best, and most up-to-date version, and future transcriptions / alt versions will always be here.

 * 100% Feel free to save / bookmark / modify / copy for yourself

 ## Support Fair Use